AmmarAli118/capstone/README.md

 In the end, I settled on an ARIMA model.
 The RMSE for the top 10 products was 22.250.
 As part of future work, I plan to train the model on all 30,490 products.

-For more, in-depth information about the model, check out this [Jupyter Notebook.](Modeling.ipynb)
+For more, in-depth information about the model, check out this [Notebook.](Modeling.ipynb)

 # For more info,